hi-swapx/docs/docs/swapx-integration/welcome-to-swapx/quickstart/connect-your-wallet-to-swapx.md

     visible: true
 ---

-# 🔗connect  your wallet to SwapX
+# 🔗Connect  your wallet to SwapX

 ## 👛 How to Connect and Use Your Wallet